jeffalot/jeffalot.io/content/featured/Randominus/index.md

 showInProjects: true
 ---

-A modular random choice game utilized a microservices backend.
+A modular random choice game utilizing an extendable OpenAPI backend.
 Documentation available describing how to extend the existing random game.